Charles Chaplin Sr.: Early years

 Chaplin was born on 18 March 1863 in Marylebone, London.
-He was the third child of Spencer Chaplin (1834/5–1897) and Ellen Elizabeth Smith (1838–1873); his siblings were Spencer William Tunstle (1855–1900), Ellen Kate (1864–1919), Blanche (1867–99), Albert Frederick (1869–1939) and Harry (born 1871).
+He was the third child of Spencer Chaplin and Ellen Elizabeth Smith; his siblings were Spencer William Tunstle, Ellen Kate, Blanche, Albert Frederick and Harry.
 Chaplin's father was a butcher, and he had a working-class upbringing.
-Chaplin was of Romanichal heritage.
 Little is known about Chaplin's early life, although the 1871 and 1881 censuses show his parents and family were living in Rillington Place in Notting Hill, the street in which the murderer John Christie later lived.

 In June 1885, aged 22, he married 19-year-old Hannah Hill, who had been his "sweetheart" three years earlier when they starred in the same play.
 Hannah had a 3-month-old son, Sydney John, who was given Chaplin's surname.
 On 16 April 1889, Chaplin's biological son and namesake, Charles Spencer Jr. (known as Charlie), was born.
 Chaplin and Hannah separated by 1891, and remained legally married until his death.